 The AP Studio Art course is designed for advanced art students.
-The course will focus on investigation and development of AP Art Drawing Portfolio elements - quality, breadth and concentration.
-Students will learn and utilize a variety of design concepts, approaches, aesthetic and formal theories, artistic styles and media.
+The course will focus on investigation and development of AP Art Drawing Portfolio elements - Sustained Investigation and Selected Works.
+Students will learn and utilize a variety of design concepts, approaches, aesthetic and formal artistic styles and media.
 Students will work with a variety of techniques to create first year, college-level quality art works.
 Students will also learn problem-solving skills, decision-making skills and art criticism.
-This course provides an opportunity for advanced students to develop an art portfolio which may be submitted for college credit.
+This course provides an opportunity for advanced students to develop an art portfolio which may be sub- mitted for college credit.
 Students may use previous art projects from drawing, painting, photography or art appreciation to develop a college level portfolio for the AP exam.
-A donation of \$65 per semester is suggested.